tomcrown/tomcrown/README.md

-# Hello 👋

-## I am Afolabi Victor Oluwatomisin, a Sui Move Developer
+# Hello 👋!
+I am Afolabi Victor Oluwatomisin - a Sui Move Developer

 I'm a smart contract developer building on the Sui blockchain.